abenhamdine/awesome-extjs/README.md

 ### Packages

-* [modern-locale](https://github.com/wemersonjanuario/modern-locale) - A locale package for Ext JS modern toolkit
+* [modern-locale](https://github.com/wemersonjanuario/modern-locale) - A locale package for ExtJS modern toolkit

 ### Integration of ExtJS Components with other frameworks